vivait/StringGeneratorBundle/README.md

 ## Install

-Add `"vivait/string-generator-bundle": "~1.1"` to your composer.json and run `composer update`.
+Add `"vivait/string-generator-bundle": "~2.0"` to your composer.json and run `composer update`.

+If you are using PHP 5.3 or 5.4 you can require the legacy version`"vivait/string-generator-bundle": "~1.1"`

 [*Check latest releases*](https://github.com/vivait/StringGeneratorBundle/releases)